mkur/nlopt-ocaml/README.md

 	make

-to build and install nlopt-ocaml using ocamlbuild and findlib.
+to build and install nlopt-ocaml using dune.

 ## Example